Corruption-robust exploration in episodic reinforcement learning

-\end{lemma} \begin{proof}[Proof Sketch of \Cref{lemma:linear_global_corrupt,lemma:linear_sub_corrupt}] We provide a simple, generic sensitivity bound to worst-case perturbations of data in a general ridge-regression setting (see Lemma~\ref{lemma:linear_regression_corrupt} for details).
+\end{lemma} \begin{proof}[Proof sketch of Lemma~\ref{lemma:linear_global_corrupt} and Lemma~\ref{lemma:linear_sub_corrupt}] We provide a simple, generic sensitivity bound to worst-case perturbations of data in a general ridge-regression setting (see Lemma~\ref{lemma:linear_regression_corrupt} for details).
 This yields the following general guarantee: if there are at most $CH $ many corruptions, then we can bound the next-stage value prediction difference $| (\muhat_k^{\stoch}\phi\xa - \muhat_k\phi\xa) \cdot V | \leq CH^2 \|\Lambda_{k;gl}^{-1} \phi\xa\|_2$ with arbitrary value function $V:\states\to[0,H]$.
 For the local estimates, we have only logarithmically many corruptions to account for, in view of Lemma~\ref{lem:local_subsampled_corruptions}.
 The full proof of the two lemmas is provided in Appendix~\ref{app:proof_linear_rl_concentration_corrupt}. \end{proof}

-\paragraph{Valid global and subsampled bonuses.} Next, we need to verify that global and subsampled bonus dominate the concentration inequalities defined above.
+\xhdr{Valid global and subsampled bonuses.} Next, we need to verify that global and subsampled bonus dominate the concentration inequalities defined above.
 This requires some subtley, because the concentration inequalities themselves depend on the confidence parameter $\beta$ through the covering parameter $\Nbeta$.
-We begin with the following technical lemma, proved in \Cref{app:validbonuses} \onespace \begin{restatable}[Correctness of $\beta$]{lemma}{lemcorrectbeta} Recall from \Cref{eq:linear_beta_definition} the term $\beta$ and recall from Lemma~\ref{lem:value_function_set} the quantitity $\ln \Nbeta := A + 12 d^2 \ln\left( 1+16 d^2 T^2 H A \beta \right) $.
+We begin with the following technical lemma, proved in Appendix~\ref{app:validbonuses} \begin{lemma}[Correctness of $\beta$] Recall from Eq.~\eqref{eq:linear_beta_definition} the definition of term $\beta$ and recall from Lemma~\ref{lem:value_function_set} the quantitity $\ln \Nbeta := A + 12 d^2 \ln\left( 1+16 d^2 T^2 H A \beta \right) $.
 The following holds: